top of page

 The synagogue that I belong to in Israel is called Zemer HaZayit and there are several reasons that a building for this particular congregation would be an appropriate way to honor my father's legacy.
 As I tell you about this special community, I will share with you why I think that it merits a building constructed in my father’s memory.

-The Zemer HaZayit Congregation was established in 2005 in the town of Efrat.
+The Spitz Zemer HaZayit Congregation was established in 2005 in the town of Efrat.
 Efrat is located near Jerusalem in the Gush Etzion region.
 Although the majority of its residents consider themselves modern Orthodox, the population is quite diverse in that there are native born Israelis, a large immigrant population from English-speaking countries, and French, Russian and Spanish speaking immigrants as well.
 Residents range in age from babies to senior citizens, with many extended families of three and sometimes four generations living in Efrat, many of whom have immigrated together to Israel.

 During Biblical times, King Asa ruled the region in which Efrat is located.
 My father used to say that we were likely descended from the biblical King Asa.
 I think he would have been happy to know that a shul building that would carry his family name would be situated in the same geographic area in which the biblical King Asa once reigned.